Sean McVay: 2020 season

-After a win over the Dallas Cowboys in the season opener, the Rams started off the first half of the 2020 season going 5–3, with wins over the Philadelphia Eagles, New York Giants, Washington Football Team, and Chicago Bears.
+After a victory over the Dallas Cowboys in the season opener, the Rams started off the first half of the 2020 season going 5–3, with wins over the Philadelphia Eagles, New York Giants, Washington Football Team, and Chicago Bears.
 However, they lost to the Buffalo Bills, San Francisco 49ers, and Miami Dolphins.
 The Rams finished the season with a 10–6 record with wins over the Seattle Seahawks, Tampa Bay Buccaneers, Arizona Cardinals, and New England Patriots.
 Their remaining losses came against the New York Jets, 49ers, and Seahawks.

-After a 30–20 road victory over the Seahawks in the Wild Card Round, McVay and the Rams visited the first-seeded Green Bay Packers at Lambeau Field, who were led by one of McVay's former offensive coordinators, Matt LaFleur.
-The matchup was the postseason contest with the youngest combined age between both head coaches in more than 50 years.
-The Rams lost on the road by a score of 32–18 in the Divisional Round.
+After a 30–20 road victory over the Seahawks in the Wild Card Round, McVay and the Rams visited the #1-seed Green Bay Packers at Lambeau Field, who were led by one of McVay's former offensive coordinators, Matt LaFleur.
+The matchup was the postseason contest with the youngest combined age between both head coaches in over 50 years.
+The Rams lost by a score of 32–18 in the Divisional Round.